anoopsarkar/compilers-class/hw1.md

 You must also upload your source code to Coursys.
 You should prepare your source for upload using the Python program `zipsrc.py`.

-    # go to the main decaflex directory with the file zipsrc.py
+    # go to the directory with the file zipsrc.py
     python zipsrc.py

 This will create a zip file called `source.zip`.
 You should upload this file as your submission to hw1 on [Coursys]({{ site.coursys }}).